Dear Disc Golf Beginners,

 A disc only follows its' intended flight pattern (speed, glide, turn, fade) when thrown at the correct speed.
 You can throw a high speed disc, even with lesser arm speed, but the flight curve will definitely deviate from the anticipated flight curve.

 Faster discs have less wind resistance and can fly farther when thrown properly.
 Slower discs can generally be aimed more precisely.
-Putters and approach discs will have the
+Putters and approach discs will have the lowest 'speed', long distance drivers will have the highest 'speed'.

 Speed is the first number of the four flight numbers (eg 9 | 6 | -2 | 1 ) and ranges between 1 (little speed) and 15 (a lot of speed).